 01The Shift Things Around Approach

 If your budget is flexible enough, you may be able to shift things from one category to another to cover the difference.
-This can work if the bill is up to $50.00 more than usual.
+It can work if the bill is up to $50.00 more than usual.
 However, it can be trickier if you see a jump of up to $200.00.
-When things dip below zero, your heating bill will go up and you have very little control over that.
+When things dip below zero, your heating bill will go up, and you have very little control over that.
 You can shift from multiple categories or have extra money set aside to cover unexpected expenses if you want to take this approach.
 You can also use this by budgeting for the most expensive month of the year each month.
 Then you can put any amount that’s left each month toward your current financial goal, either paying off debt or toward savings.
 Do not incorporate this back into your typical monthly spending.

-This is may be the approach that most people do when they do not have a monthly budget.
+This is maybe the approach that most people do when they do not have a monthly budget.
 If you are trying to come up with a set budget for each month, using the averaging method below might be better for you.
 Otherwise, try budgeting for the most expensive month of the year each month.

 02The Averaging Approach